Experimental Demonstration of a Quantum Controlled-SWAP Gate with Multiple Degrees of Freedom of a Single Photon: Abstract

 \section{Abstract}

 Optimizing the physical realization of quantum gates is important to build a quantum computer.
-Fredkin gate, also named controlled-swap gate, can be widely applicable in various quantum information processing schemes.
+The controlled-SWAP gate, also named Fredkin gate, can be widely applicable in various quantum information processing schemes.
 In the present research, we propose and experimentally implement quantum Fredkin gate in a single-photon hybrid-degrees-of-freedom system.
 Polarization is used as the control qubit, and SWAP operation is achieved in a four-dimensional Hilbert space spanned by photonic orbital angular momentum.
 The effective conversion rate $\jp$ of the quantum Fredkin gate in our experiment is $(95.4\pm 2.6)\%$.
-Besides, we find that a kind of Greenberger-Horne-Zeilinger states can also be prepared by using our quantum Fredkin gate, and the Mermin inequality test shows its quantum contextual characteristic.
-Our experimental design paves the way for quantum computing and quantum fundamental study in high-dimensional and hybrid coding quantum systems.
+Besides, we find that a kind of Greenberger-Horne-Zeilinger-like states can be prepared by using our quantum Fredkin gate, and these nonseparale states can show its quantum contextual characteristic by the violation of Mermin inequality.
+Our experimental design and coding method are useful for quantum computing and quantum fundamental study in high-dimensional and hybrid coding quantum systems.